Del Rice

-Delbert Rice Jr. (October 27, 1922 – January 26, 1983) was an American professional baseball player, coach and manager.
+Delbert W. Rice Jr. (October 27, 1922 – January 26, 1983) was an American professional baseball player, coach and manager.
 He played for 17 seasons as a catcher in Major League Baseball from 1945 to 1961, most notably for the St. Louis Cardinals.
 Although Rice was a relatively weak hitter, he sustained a lengthy career in the major leagues due to his valuable defensive abilities.

 Career

 A native of Portsmouth, Ohio, Rice threw and batted right-handed and was listed as 6 ft 2 in tall and 190 lb.
 He attended Portsmouth High School where he starred in football, basketball and track as well as baseball.
 He was contracted as an amateur free agent by the St. Louis Cardinals in 1941.
 Although Rice received his induction notice into the military in 1943, he was turned down because of a physical disqualification.
 After playing in the minor leagues for four seasons, he made his major league debut with the Cardinals on May 2, 1945, at the age of 22.

 Shortly after the season began, the Cardinals sold the contract for their star catcher, Walker Cooper to the New York Giants, leaving Rice to share catching duties with Ken O'Dea.
 Although they competed for the same job, the veteran O'Dea, who had played with Hall of Fame catcher Gabby Hartnett in Chicago during the 1930s, provided Rice with valuable help in learning the intricacies of catching in the major leagues.
 Rice posted a .261 batting average in 83 games as the Cardinals finished in second place, three games behind the Chicago Cubs.

 Although he served as a backup catcher to Joe Garagiola in 1946, he regularly played whenever Harry Brecheen pitched.
 The Cardinals ended the season tied for first place with the Brooklyn Dodgers and the two teams met in the 1946 National League tie-breaker series.
 It was the first playoff tiebreaker in Major League Baseball history.
 The Cardinals won the first two games of the best-of-three game series to capture the National League pennant.
 In the 1946 World Series against the Boston Red Sox, Rice caught all three of Brecheen's victories, as the Cardinals defeated the Red Sox in seven games.
 He was also the hitting standout in Game 2, with a single, a double and a walk, scoring two runs in the Cardinals' 3–0 victory.

 In 1947, Rice caught the majority of the team's games and guided the Cardinals' pitching staff to the lowest team earned run average and the most strikeouts in the National League, as the Cardinals finished in second place to the Dodgers.
 His pitch-calling skills were made evident once again in 1949, leading the Cardinals' pitching staff to the lowest team earned run average in the league, as the Cardinals once again finished in second place, one game behind the Dodgers.

 Rice as a coach for the Los Angeles Angels, circa 1965.